arbuh/go-learning/notes/syntax.md

 Since slices don't contain data and refer to an underlying array, if you modify a slice you also modify the reference array.

-It is not necessery to initialize an array first before initializing a slice.
+It is not necessary to initialize an array first before initializing a slice.
 You can init a slice using the slice literal an it will create the underlying array out of the box:
 ```
 a := []int{1, 2, 3, 4, 5, 6}
 ```

 A slice had a length and a capacity.
-Then can be accesed via `len(a)` and `cap(a)`.
+Then can be accessed via `len(a)` and `cap(a)`.
 The length is a number of elements in the slice.
-The capacity is a number of elements in the underlaying array counting from the first element in the slice.
+The capacity is a number of elements in the underlying array counting from the first element in the slice.
 The capacity is important because it allows to control memory allocations.
 So the runtime doesn't need to reallocate memory if there is still sufficient capacity.